DanielMazurkiewicz/parcel-plugin-ts-mini/README.md

 # Translations (name: iLang)

 Translations make use of redundant unused escape character \i (backslash i).
-All you have to do is to tag a tring that has to be translated with sequence \i:
+All you have to do is to tag a string that has to be translated with sequence \i:

 Example:
 ```javascript